mehdiamiry40/caraway-website/README.md

 3. Cash for Cars vs Private Sale: Which is Better?
 4. What Paperwork is Needed for Cash for Cars?
 5. How to Sell a Damaged Car for Cash for Cars
+6. 5 Reasons to Choose a Local Cash for Cars Service in Brisbane

 All blog posts are optimized for "cash for cars" keyword variations and include proper Schema.org markup.